aws-samples/serverless-dotnet-demo/README.md

 ### .NET 7 native AOT

 The code is compiled natively for Linux-x86_64 then deployed manually to Lambda as a zip file.
-The SAM deploy can still be used to stand up the API Gateway endpoints and DynamoDb table, but won't be able to deploy native AOT .NET Lambda functions yet.
-Packages need to be published from Linux, since cross-OS native compilation is not supported yet.

 Details for compiling .NET 7 native AOT can be found [here](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/compiling.md)

-### Minimal API
+### .NET 7 minimal API with native AOT

 There is a single project named ApiBootstrap that contains all the start-up code and API endpoint mapping.
-The SAM template still deploys a separate function per API endpoint to negate concurrency issues.
+The code is compiled natively for Linux-x86_64 then deployed manually to Lambda as a zip file.
+Microsoft do not fully support ASP.NET for .NET 7 native AOT.
+This sample demonstrates that minimal API's can run on Lambda with native AOT, but the full ASP.NET feature set may not be supported.

-It uses the new minimal API hosting model as detailed [here](https://aws.amazon.com/blogs/compute/introducing-the-net-6-runtime-for-aws-lambda/).
+Details for compiling .NET 7 native AOT can be found [here](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/compiling.md)

 ## Deployment